Jim Rockford: Personal life

 Though Jim is generally reluctant to engage in potentially dangerous situations and often describes himself as "chicken", when there is a need to act heroically, his actions often speak otherwise.
-When he has no absolutely choice but to fight physically, Rockford will use whatever tactics necessary -- but he's just as liable to lose as to win.
+When he has no choice but to fight physically, Rockford will use whatever tactics necessary, but he's just as liable to lose as to win.

 Jim dated many women during the course of The Rockford Files, with most relationships not appearing to last longer than a single episode, although there were a few exceptions.
-The most notable was the on/off relationship with his lawyer, Beth Davenport (Gretchen Corbett), whom Jim was said to have dated seriously before the series began, and appeared to casually date on several occasions during her appearance on the show (1974 through 1978).
-Later in the show's run, during 1978 and 1979, he had an open but still serious relationship with psychiatrist Megan Dougherty (Kathryn Harrold); Jim was quietly devastated when she announced she was marrying someone else.
+The most notable was the on/off relationship with his lawyer, Beth Davenport (Gretchen Corbett), during her appearance on the show (1974 through 1978).
+Later in the show's run, during 1978 and 1979, Rockford had an open but still serious relationship with psychiatrist Megan Dougherty (Kathryn Harrold); Rockford was quietly devastated when she announced that she was marrying someone else.

-At some time between the end of the series proper (1980) and the first of the Rockford Files television-movies, "The Rockford Files: I Still Love L.A." (filmed in 1994, but set in 1992 and '93), Jim married attorney Halley "Kit" Kittredge (Joanna Cassidy), who appeared in this TV movie.
+At some time between the end of the series proper (1980) and the first of the Rockford Files television-movies, "The Rockford Files: I Still Love L.A." (filmed in 1994, but set in 1992 and 1993), Jim married attorney Halley "Kit" Kittredge (Joanna Cassidy), who appeared in this TV movie.
 In a conversation about their relationship, Kit alludes to the idea that the marriage ended because both Jim and Kit were very independent and stubborn people.
 In later TV movies, it is established that they were a couple by 1985 at the latest, and that Kit left the marriage in 1987.
 However, it is unknown when they were married, or for exactly how long.
 They had no children.